meta-llama/llama-stack/docs/source/getting_started/index.md

 ```

 ### ii.
 Using the Llama Stack Client
 Now you can use the llama stack client to run inference and build agents!

-_Note: You can reuse the server setup or the Llama Stack Client_
+You can reuse the server setup or use the
+[Llama Stack Client](https://github.com/meta-llama/llama-stack-client-python/).
+Note that the client package is already
+included in the `llama-stack` package.

 Open a new terminal and navigate to the same directory you started the server from.

-Setup venv (llama-stack already includes the client package)
+Then set up or activate your
+virtual environment.

 ```bash
 source .venv/bin/activate
 ```